cosmos-validators/KnowledgeBase/Delegators-Guide/Gaia-CLI+Ledger.md

 1. Connect the Ledger Nano S to your computer using the micro USB/USB cable to power it on.
+2. If your device was never initialized go to step `3.` otherwise to reset your device enter wrong pin 3 times to wipe out it's memory.
-2. Press both buttons simultaneously as instructed on the device.
+3. Press both buttons simultaneously as instructed on the device.
-3. Press the left button located above the cancel icon when asked Configure as new device?
+4. Press the left button located above the cancel icon when asked Configure as new device?
-4. Press the right button located above the validation icon to select Restore a configuration?
+5. Press the right button located above the validation icon to select Restore a configuration?

 ### Choose a PIN code